“Measure what is measurable, and make measurable what is not so” (Galileo Galilei)

 35: The maximum number of days in a menstrual cycle

-37: The weeks an early term pregnancy begins (early term 37-39 weeks)
+37-39: The weeks of an early term pregnancy

 160: The highest normal fetal heart rate

 266: Or 38 weeks.
-The number of days between fertilization/ovulation and the due date
+The number of days between fertilization/ovulation and the calculated due date

 280: Or 40 weeks.
-The number of days from the 1st day of the menstrual period until the due date
+The number of days from the 1st day of the menstrual period (if it's 2 weeks before ovulation) until the due date

 400: The average number of eggs (out of 1-2 Million at birth) that will mature over a woman's fertile life (age 15-45 or so)